Fair Grove High School

 Fair Grove High School is a public high school serving 367 students in grades 9–12 located in Fair Grove, Missouri.
-The current principal is Chris Stallings and the Assistant Principal is Christian Overstreet.
+The current principal is Chris Stallings, and the Assistant Principal is Christian Overstreet.
 96.5% of the students who attend the school are white, while 0.3% are black, 1.6% are Hispanic and 1.6% are Asian.

+The high school suffered damage from a derecho on May 8, 2009, part of the May 2009 Southern Midwest derecho system.